 Mayo clinic recommends weight loss, looser clothing and analgesics such as aspirin initially and then corticosteroid injections and antiseizure medication.

 Chiropractic is a health science based on the premise that frankly pinched and irritated nerves cause in the first instance radiating pain down the limbs, but also may affect the organs supplied.
-Anterior thigh pain is more common in the older person, posterior in the younger.
+Anterior thigh pain is more common in the older person, back of the leg in the younger, but it's no hard and fast rule.